 Household chemical cleanout

-The next chemical cleanouts will be held during the second half of 2018 in Moruya, Batemans Bay and Narooma.
+The next chemical cleanouts will be held in September 2018 in Moruya, Batemans Bay and Narooma.

 Surf Beach Specialty Waste Centre